 Working Paper

 Analyses of self-reported-well-being (SWB) survey data may be confounded if people use response scales differently.
-We use calibration questions, designed to have the same objective answer across respondents, to measure dimensional (i.e., specific to an SWB dimension) and general (i.e., common across questions) scale-use heterogeneity.
+We use calibration questions, designed to have the same objective answer across respondents, to measure scale-use heterogeneity, both dimensional (i.e., specific to an SWB dimension) and general (common across questions).
 In a sample of ~3,350 MTurkers, we find substantial such heterogeneity that is correlated with demographics.
 We develop a theoretical framework and econometric approaches to quantify and adjust for this heterogeneity.
 We apply our new estimators in several standard SWB applications.
-Adjusting for general-scale-use heterogeneity changes results in some cases.
+Our framework sheds light on when and how adjusting for general-scale-use heterogeneity changes results.

 Survey Evidence on Habit Formation: Existence, Specification, and Implication [Paper] [SSRN]